• Skip to content

 As the update is very recent, clearer cases have likely escaped our research.
 The list is incomplete, just a sample of the diverse types of websites affected, and we do not claim to have absolute validity about why they have been affected or even if they deserved it, according to Google’s guidelines.
 It is purely our opinion.

 Nor do we intend to judge the quality of work on those websites.
-We limit ourselves to showing correlations between their reduced visibility. what we see as professionals, and what Google has communicated it wants to fix with the update.
+We limit ourselves to showing correlations between their reduced visibility.
+What we see as professionals and what Google has communicated it wants to fix with the update.
 We try to be objective, but we can be wrong.
-That out of the way; let’s proceed.
+That is out of the way; let’s proceed.

 Our data comes from Sistrix.
 The Sistrix Visibility Index gives a value for a domain’s visibility in Google’s search results.
 Using the Visibility Index, we can measure success in Google SERPs reliably and transparently.